Election Watchers

 Becoming an Election Watcher

-In all elections a watcher must be an eligible elector.
-In addition, watchers in a primary, general or congressional vacancy election are appointed by a political party chairperson on behalf of the political party, or by a party candidate.
-Additionally, in the case of a general election watchers may be appointed by an unaffiliated candidate or issue committee.
+In all elections, a watcher must be an eligible voter.
+Watchers in a primary, general or congressional vacancy election are appointed by a political party chair on behalf of the political party, or by a party candidate.
+Also, in the case of a general election, watchers may be appointed by an unaffiliated candidate or issue committee.
 In a nonpartisan election, watchers are appointed by candidates for office and proponents and opponents of a ballot issue.

-Candidates, members of their immediate families by blood, marriage, or civil union, to the second degree may NOT be poll watchers for that candidate (CRS 1-7-108(2)).
+Family, by blood, marriage, or civil union, of a candidate may NOT be poll watchers for that candidate (CRS 1-7-108(2)).

-Political party attorneys may not be in a polling location unless he/she is a duly appointed watcher or is casting his/her ballot (Colorado Secretary of State Election Rule 8.3).
+Political party attorneys may not be in a polling center unless he/she is a duly appointed watcher or is casting his/her ballot (Colorado Secretary of State Election Rule 8.3).

-If you are selected as a watcher by a political party chairperson, party candidate, or an unaffiliated candidate, you must be affiliated with the political party or unaffiliated as documented in your voter registration record.
+If you are selected as a watcher by a political party chair, party candidate, or an unaffiliated candidate, you must be affiliated with the political party or unaffiliated as stated on your voter registration record.

 Who May Appoint Watchers?